bessey/bessey.github.io/_posts/2024-05-24-why-im-over-graphql.md

 4. Generate statically typed server handlers for your backend language of choice (e.g. [Go](https://github.com/deepmap/oapi-codegen))
 5. Write an implementation for that handler that compiles, using whatever patterns internally you prefer

+This approach is less mature but I think has a lot of promise.

-To me, it seems like powerful **and** simpler options are here, and I’m excited to learn their drawbacks next 😄
+To me, it seems like powerful **and** simpler options are here, and I’m excited to learn their drawbacks next 😄.

 [^1]: Persisted queries are also a mitigation for this and many attacks, but if you actually want to expose a customer facing GraphQL API, persisted queries are not an option.